cgarbin/cot6930-natural-language-processing/assignment2/README.md

 ![Inspecting the train dataset](./pics/inspect-train-dataset.png)

-In the picture above we can see that the dataset is unbalanced.
+In the picture above we can see that the dataset is imbalanced.
 The `student` class has more samples than the other classes.
 This does not mean there is something wrong with the dataset, it may be the nature of the underlying data.
 We just have to be aware of it and be prepared to deal with it.